concardis/paylink/README.md

 VERSIONING
 ----------

-This client API library uses the API version 1.0.0 of Paylink.
+This client API library uses the Paylink API.
 If you got troubles, make sure you are using the correct library version!

 Requirements
 ------------